Home » e-Tattling @ Work

 The requester follows up with a demanding, sometimes hostile, or accusatory second request.
 But that’s not all…

-They also Cc: a supervisor, manager, or any number of other coworkers that they think will step in and force the recipient, you, to comply with their request.
-This is an e-tattler.
+They also Cc a supervisor, manager, or any number of other coworkers that they think will step in and force the recipient, you, to comply with their request.
+Or they share their emails with uninvolved parties in the workplace.

 Adults Do Not Behave This Way